Your influence as a student

-An important task of universities and university colleges is providing an organisation in which students can take an active role in the work done in order to improve and further develop education and the educational experience.
+An important task of universities and university colleges is providing an organisation in which students can take an active role in improving and further developing education and the educational experience.
 Students must be represented in, and influence decisions through, the university's decision-making and planning bodies.
 These bodies can vary from university to university.

 Student unions' biggest task is to represent the students at their university or university college.
 It is often student union representatives that are found in the governing board and other boards.
-Being a member in a student union is not mandatory (required).
+Being a member in a student union is not required.

 As a student, you have the right to express your opinions and relate your experiences at the end of every completed course.
 You have the right to information regarding the results of course evaluations and decisions regarding eventual actions to be taken based on these results.

-If you're unhappy with something, you should take your complaint first to the person responsible for the course or programme at your department in an attempt to try and solve the problem.
+If you're unhappy with something, you should take your complaint first to the person responsible for the course or programme at your department and try and solve the problem.
 If this doesn't give a positive result, you can go to the director of studies, department head or vice-chancellor.
 You can also contact the student union for help or advice on how you should proceed.

 If you believe the university has broken the law or a regulation pertaining to higher education, such as the Higher Education Act or Higher Education Ordinance, you can report this to Universitetskanslersämbetet (The Swedish Higher Education Authority).
 They're not a court of law and cannot change a university or university college's decision, but they can review the case and give the university recommendations for measures they should take.